clfreeman7/Fabrication/README.md

 This basic code was written in the [Arduino IDE](https://www.arduino.cc/en/main/software), a free, open-source software based on C and C++.
 This allows us to control the direction and timing of the motors by using an Arduino microcontroller.

 #### Inputs
+The code requires a minimum of five initial inputs: the number of motors, the motor pins, the desired input cycle, transition time constant, and motor unspooling time constant.
+##### Number of Motors
+This code works for any number of motors by assuming band-bang control (i.e. the motors are always either on or off with no in-between states).
+This allows us to label discrete robot states by considering all of the possibleo on/off combinations.
+If intermidiate states are desired (e.g., half-curled robot limbs), this can be altered in the initializations.
+##### Motor Pins
+Here, the user can input the digital Arduino pin numbers that are connected to the motor driver inputs.
+For this to work properly, the motor terminals should be grouped together.
+For instance, for three motors, the array should be {Motor 1 Pin A, Motor 1 Pin B, Motor 2 Pin A, Motor 2 Pin B, Motor 3 Pin A, Motor 3 Pin B}.